juliacen/Erdos-Institute-Quantum-Projects/README.md

 This repository contains a Jupyter notebook that explores the decomposition of **multi-controlled unitary (MCU)** quantum gates.
 Specifically we look at an arbitary 2x2 unitary and restrict ourselves to the use of single-qubit and cnot gates only.

+Inputs: Arbitrary 2x2 unitary and a value n for number of control qubits
+Outputs: Decomposed MCU gate

 ## Introduction

 Multi-controlled unitary gates are a powerful class of operations in quantum computing.
 They apply a specific unitary operation to the target qubit only when all control qubits are in the 1-state.
 However, these gates are not directly implementable on quantum hardware.
 They require decomposition into simpler native quantum gates, which is the aim of this project.